Foreign Influence Operations Target Chad’s 2024 Elections

 The RAV3N team’s findings are an early warning of malign efforts to distort the online information environment and inflame anti-democratic and anti-West sentiment for strategic purposes.
 Election inspectors must monitor, expose, and counter false narratives that could undermine the integrity of the democratic process.

-The report provides an illuminating look at how Russian-aligned disinformation networks are maneuvering to shape online narratives surrounding Chad’s 2024 presidential candidates.
+The report provides an illuminating look at how Russian-aligned narrative attacks networks are maneuvering to shape online narratives surrounding Chad’s 2024 presidential candidates.

 - A coordinated ecosystem of pro-Russian accounts targeted Chadian politicians with campaigns blending authentic and inauthentic amplification.
 These efforts showed success in reaching sympathetic audiences like hyper-agenda-driven anti-imperialist and pan-Africanist communities.